dgkanatsios/azuregameserversscalingkubernetes/README.md

 # AzureGameServersScalingKubernetes

 Scaling dedicated game servers is hard.
-They're stateful, can't be shut down on demand (since players might be still enjoying their game) and, as a rule of thumb, their connection with the players must be of minimal network overhead.
+They're stateful, can't be shut down on demand (since players might be still enjoying their game) and, as a rule of thumb, their connection with the players must be of minimal network overhead and latency.
 This repo aims to provide a solution of managing containerized dedicated servers on Azure Platform using the managed Azure Kubernetes Service (AKS).
 It is based on Kubernetes Custom Resource Definition objects.

-~ HEAVY WORK IN PROGRESS.
-NOT RECOMMENDED FOR USE ~
+~ HEAVY AMOUNT OF WORK IN PROGRESS.
+ABSOLYTELY NOT RECOMMENDED FOR USE ~

 Create a new AKS cluster: